Cork vs Rubber Underlayment: Reducing Sound & Value for Money

 Cork vs Rubber Underlayment

-To make things easier for you, in this section we’ll compare both materials across 3 categories.
+To make things easier for you, I’ll compare both materials across three categories in this section.

 #1 Acoustics and Sound Reduction

-Cork underlayment is naturally capable of insulating sound, thanks to its cellular structure.
+Cork underlayment can naturally insulate sound, thanks to its cellular structure.

 Brown Corkboard